Every model type has a natural / default ordering field and direction.

 Ordering of field queries may be activated with

 desc().
 However we recommend minimizing their use in this case, and relying on the unordered behavior.
-The general goal of field specific query criteria to return a relatively small set of results.
+The typical goal of field specific query criteria is to return a relatively small set of results, at which point client side ordering is also a possibility.

 The hierarchy field type provides custom, manual ordering of the Universal type.
 When specified on a Universal model, it automatically changes the natural ordering to use this field.